 The artists were given a simple directive: ‘be bold, be brave, do your own thing, and enjoy the work!’
 The vibrancy, boldness, and individuality of the work produced by each artist during the workshops speaks for itself.
 The ReFire collection, in total, is a stunning array of over 250 pottery pieces (plates, bowls, dishes, and trays) that all express the artists’ unique artistic styles and tell a wide range of stories.

-Items from the ReFire collection were first exhibited at Kingaroy Regional Art Gallery as part of the July half of the annual Queensland Winter Craft Festival.
+Pieces from the ReFire collection were first exhibited at Kingaroy Regional Art Gallery in July as part of the annual Queensland Winter Craft Festival.
 So many pieces sold in the first week of the exhibition, before it had even officially opened, that a number of extra pieces were added to the Kingaroy show to satisfy demand.

 A subsequent pop-up exhibition was held at the Ration Shed Museum, the home of the ReFire Project, on 2 August.
 A diverse crowd, including local people and visitors from the Sunshine Coast, Brisbane, and Sydney, made the event a wonderful success, as well as a lovely celebration of the success of the project on its home turf, which is also the birthplace and current home of a number of the artists.